Calvyn82/homework/project_structure.md

 Three key points:

-1. Has _Shenbang_ line telling this OS what kind of code this is
+1. Has _Shabang_ line telling this OS what kind of code this is
 2. Loads code from `lib/`
 3. Setups up and starts the code (usually one line)

+make executable with `chmod +x bin/my_project`

 ## Library Code